Introduction to Soundproofing

 6. Sealing the Gaps within your Insulation

 You will be surprised how sound can get through the smallest of gaps.
-Sometimes it is best to visualise sound as water, if water could esacpe easily, then so could sound.
+Sometimes it is best to visualise sound as water, if water could escape easily, then so could sound.
 Make sure you fill gaps within your insulation with expanding foam.
 Do not get expanding foam on any PIR insulation or electrical cables as it can react over time.
-Gaps within PIR insulation such as celotex can be sealed via aluminium foil tape.
+Gaps within PIR insulation such as Celotex can be sealed via aluminium foil tape.
+For the best results, we advise using a high-quality thermal and acoustic expanding foam, like Buy Soudal Expanding Foam from Amazon.

 7. Install Acoustic Grade Plasterboard